• Skip to primary navigation

 Basilica of Douvres-la-Délivrande

 The site has been a place of pilgrimage for a very long time (perhaps since Gallo-Roman times).
-It is one of the oldest pilgrimages in Normandy.
+This is one of the oldest pilgrimages in Normandy.

-Many buildings have been erected there.
-The present basilica dates from the 19th century.
-The architect chose the Norman neo-gothic style.
+Numerous buildings have been erected here.
+The present-day basilica dates from the 19th century.
+The architect chose the Norman Gothic Revival style.

-The city is also known for being the site of a major German air detection radar installation during World War II.
+The town is also known for having been the site of a major German air detection radar installation during the Second World War.

-And for the D-day, the basilica was a clear directional landmark.
-It was the only church with two towers in the area.
+And for the big day, the basilica was a clear directional landmark.
+It was the only church with two towers in the region.
 It was therefore used to separate the Juno and Sword sectors.

 • Location